 -Shorts must be under 30 minutes.
 Features must be under 110 minutes.

 -Music Videos are screened prior to the short film block and awarded during the awards ceremony on closing night.
-Music Videos available online prior to the festival are eligible to screen.
-Accepted music video filmmakers receive do receive VIP access to the festival but do not receive hotel accommodations.
+Music Videos available online prior to the festival are eligible to be screened.

 -To submit via the discounted Mississippi and Minority short film categories, the filmmaker should specify in the submission cover letter why their film qualifies.
 If you submit in this category and your film does not fit the criteria, your film may be disqualified.